 Your dog’s IBS is the body’s way of saying that it’s in trouble.
 Especially when the symptoms are continuous.

-Irritable Bowel Consists of Both Constipation AND Soft Stool
+Irritable Bowel Syndrome in dogs Consists of Both Constipation AND Soft Stool

 Every day after I walk my own two dogs, we stop at the neighbors and pick up Boo Bear and bring her home with us.
 This way she’s not alone all day by herself.

 It’s very hard for someone like me to ignore issues that other dog owners might not consider critical.
 Every day I witnessed Boo moving her bowels in my yard and leave a mess of soft, runny stool with no formation at all.
 I realize that IBS in dogs and it’s symptoms are a nasty topic, but the details must be mentioned so that you fully understand just how important it is.